aliqajar/data_ingestion_pipeline/README.md

 For the purpose of this demo, several advanced features were considered but not implemented to maintain simplicity and clarity:

+### Security Considerations
+- **SSL Termination**: In a production environment, all services would be placed behind a load balancer with SSL termination
+- **Security in Transit**: HTTPS would be enabled for all external communication
+- **Database Security**: Since weather data is not considered highly sensitive, encryption at rest was deemed unnecessary
+- **Network Isolation**: In a production environment, internal services would be placed in private subnets with no direct external access
+- **API Authentication**: Token-based authentication would be implemented for the collector API in production
+- **Role-Based Access Control**: Different permission levels would be established for different API endpoints

 ### Push vs Pull Model
 - Current implementation uses a **Push Model** where weather stations send data to our collector service
 - A **Pull Model** would be more efficient in production, where our system would: